-- 1. The scout must list all six references on his Eagle Scout Rank Application (five if not employed).
-If not affiliated with an organized religion, then the parent or guardian provides this reference. - 2.
-Occoneechee Council uses EagleRefs.org as its primary (and preferred) means for obtaining references.
-Hard copy letters mailed to the council service center may also be used. - 3.
-Each Eagle candidate should obtain the permission of the references before listing them on the Eagle Scout Rank Application, - 4.
-When using EagleRefs.org, the references will be contacted electronically and automatically.
-If not using EagleRefs.org, the Eagle candidate should provide his references with an envelope preaddressed to the Council Eagle Service Desk as well as a copy of the Occoneechee Letter of Reference form.
+1. The scout must list all six references on the Eagle Scout Rank Application (five if not employed).
+If not affiliated with an organized religion, then the parent or guardian provides this reference.

+2. Occoneechee Council uses EagleRefs.org as its primary and preferred means for obtaining references.
+Hard copy letters mailed to the council service center may also be used.

+3. Each Eagle candidate should obtain the permission of the references before listing them on the Eagle Scout Rank Application,

+4. When using EagleRefs.org, the references will automatically be contacted electronically.
+If not using EagleRefs.org, the Eagle candidate should provide his/her references with an envelope pre-addressed to the Council Eagle Service Desk as well as a copy of the Occoneechee Letter of Reference form.
 Once that is done, the scout has no further role in the process.

-Neither he, nor his family, nor his unit leaders should be engaged in any way in retrieving or delivering the letters of reference to the Eagle Service Desk. - 5.
-Completed reference responses of any kind are the property of the council and are confidential, and only review-board members and those officials with a specific need may see them.
-The responses are not to be viewed by, or returned to, the Scout.
-Doing so could discourage the submission of negative information. - 6.
-For the same reason, those providing references shall not be given the option of waiving confidentiality. - 7.
+Neither the scout, nor their family, nor their unit leaders shall be engaged in any way in retrieving or delivering the letters of reference to the Eagle Service Desk.

+5. Completed reference responses of any kind are the property of the council and are confidential, and only review-board members and those officials with a specific need may see them.
+The responses are not to be viewed by, or returned to, the scout.
+Doing so could discourage the submission of negative information.

+6. For the same reason, those providing references shall not be given the option of waiving confidentiality.7.
 Once a review has been held, reference letters shall be returned to the council, where they will be destroyed.

+REQUIREMENT 1 Be Active in Your Unit

+A scout will be deemed "active" if he/she meets the following three-part sequential standard:

+1. The Scout is registered.
+The youth is registered in his unit for at least the time period indicated in the requirement, and he or she has indicated in some way, through word or action, that they consider themselves a member.

+2. The Scout is in good standing.
+He or she has not been dismissed for disciplinary reasons.

+3. The Scout meets the unit's reasonable expectations; or, if not, a lesser level of activity is explained.
+Time counted as "active" need not be consecutive.

+Earn 21 Merit Badges

+1. The Eagle candidate must have completed at least 21 merit badges, including the appropriate Eaglerequired badges as shown on the Eagle Scout Rank Application.

+2. The merit badges must be recorded in the national database.
+Having the badge on a sash or recorded in the troop's records is insufficient.
+It is the scout's and troop's responsibility to work with the Eagle Service Desk to correct errors in the scout's advancement records.